 - Most goitres are painless.
 However, an inflamed thyroid (thyroiditis) can be painful.

 - If your thyroid makes too much or too little thyroxine or T3, this can cause a range of symptoms.
 See separate leaflets called Hyperthyroidism (Overactive Thyroid) and Hypothyroidism (Underactive Thyroid) for more details.

 - A large goitre may press on the windpipe (trachea) or the gullet (oesophagus).
 This may cause difficulty with breathing or with swallowing.

 When you have a goitre, a doctor will usually do some blood tests to check if you are making too much or too little thyroxine or T3.
 Blood tests may also help to find out the cause of some goitres.
 Other tests may be done to find out the cause of the goitre.
 For example:

 - An ultrasound scan of the thyroid.
-This may be done if you have a single nodule.
+This is the best test for thyroid swellings.
 An ultrasound scan is a safe and painless test which uses sound waves to create images of organs and structures inside your body.
 It can tell if a nodule is a cyst or a solid lump.